Khan-42/wakati-temple/README.md

 # wakati-temple
-platform game powered by Unity.
+A platform game powered by Unity.
+The wakati temple, lost in the middle of the jungle is the home of an